How to Tell When Your Goat is in Heat

-Tis the season for goats to get busy.
-To ensure the arrival of baby goats in the spring it’s important to recognize the signs your goat is in heat.
+To ensure the arrival of baby goats in the spring, it’s important to recognize the signs your goat is in heat.
+Do you have your first goats and need some tips on how to recognize the first signs of goat heat?
+Read on!

-Goats are similar to cows in that they will have a heat cycle every 21 days, give or take.
-Each doe (female goat) is different so you’ll want to keep track on a calendar any time you see potential signs of heat.
+Goats are similar to cows in that they will have a heat cycle (estrous cycle) every 21 days, give or take.
+Each doe (female goat) is different, so you’ll want to keep track on a calendar any time you see potential signs of heat for successful breeding.

 If you try breeding her when she is not in heat, it will not result in a pregnancy.